-(Indigenous people[s])
+(Indigenous people)

-- 38. Notes [some] progress in the adoption of legal and administrative measures to promote, protect and ensure the exercise by indigenous peoples of their rights, to enhance and strengthen their ethnic, cultural, religious and linguistic identities, and to ensure the exercise of their human rights and fundamental freedoms on an equal footing, free of discrimination, and their full and free participation in all spheres of society, particularly in matters that affect or interest them [Regrets however that racism, racial discrimination, xenophobia and related intolerance still persists in an implicit and explicit manner against indigenous peoples and individuals]; - 39.
-[Notes with appreciation] [Welcomes] the adoption of the UN Declaration on the Rights of Indigenous Peoples and the creation of the Permanent Forum on Indigenous Issues [and the Expert Mechanism on the Rights of Indigenous Peoples and the Special Rapporteur on the human rights and fundamental freedoms of indigenous peoples], which have a positive impact on the protection of victims [and underlines that the use of the term "indigenous peoples" should be understood in the context of the adoption of the Declaration];
+- 38. Notes progress in the adoption of legal and administrative measures to promote, protect and ensure the exercise by indigenous peoples of their rights, to enhance and strengthen their ethnic, cultural, religious and linguistic identities, and to ensure the exercise of their human rights and fundamental freedoms on an equal footing, free of discrimination, and their full and free participation in all spheres of society, particularly in matters that affect or interest them; (para 88, 246 section 1) - 39.
+Notes with appreciation the adoption of the UN Declaration on the Rights of Indigenous People and the creation of the Permanent Forum on Indigenous Issues, which have a positive impact on the protection of victims; (merger paras 87, 247, 335 section 1) - 40.
+Identifies some progress in the adoption of legal and administrative measures to promote, enhance and strengthen the ethnic, cultural, religious and linguistic identities of indigenous peoples and to establish conditions for the respect thereof; (para 246 section 1)